The ultimate Kiteboarding Guide A-Z

 AFTER YOUR COURSE

-Well done you have completed your course and are now ready for your first steps to becoming independent.
-In this section, we will cover everything you will need to know about buying equipment, maintaining your gear and those essential skills when kiteboarding alone.
+Well done!
+You have completed your course and are now ready for your first steps to becoming independent.
+In this section of the kiteboarding guide, we will cover everything you will need to know about buying equipment.
+As well as maintaining your gear and those essential skills when kiteboarding alone.

 What equipment is right for me?